 Beverly published her first book, Henry Huggins, in 1950.
 Her stories have become an intrinsic part of childhood with their gentle humor, real-life situations and sympathy for the struggles and joys of girls and boys everywhere.

 A Living Legend

-Her books and life have been honored with the Newbery Medal, Newbery Honor Books, National Book Award and the Laura Ingalls Wilder Award from the American Library Association.
+Her books and life have been honored with the Newbery Medal, Newbery Honor Books, National Book Award and the Children's Literature Legacy Award (known as the Laura Ingalls Wilder Award until 2018).
 In 2000, she was named a "Living Legend" by the Library of Congress.

 More to Explore

 It is especially comforting to curl up with a childhood favorite as we are sheltering at home during these difficult days.
 What book will you choose?